AMD Instinct MI300X workload optimization

 done

-Run two instances of llama3-8b model at the same time on one single GPU by specifying --gpu-memory-utilization to 0.4 (40%), as below (on GPU 0):
+For example, run two instances of the Llama3-8b model at the same time on a single GPU by specifying --gpu-memory-utilization to 0.4 (40%) as follows (on GPU 0):

 Run vLLM on multiple GPUs#

-The two main reasons to use multiple GPUs:
+The two main reasons to use multiple GPUs are:

-• The model size is too big to run vLLM using one GPU as it results CUDA/HIP Out of Memory.
+• The model size is too big to run vLLM using one GPU as it results HIP Out of Memory.

 To run one vLLM instance on multiple GPUs, use the -tp or --tensor-parallel-size option to specify multiple GPUs.
 Optionally, use the CUDA_VISIBLE_DEVICES environment variable to specify the GPUs.

-For example, you can use two GPUs to start an API server on port 8000 as below:
+For example, you can use two GPUs to start an API server on port 8000:

 python -m vllm.entrypoints.api_server --model /path/to/model --dtype